CarlosSprekelsen/LoadCell_3Dprobe/README.md

 # 3D Printer Auto-Leveling with Load Cell

-This project aims to implement an innovative auto-leveling system for 3D printers using a load cell, replacing traditional methods such as the BLTouch.
+This project aims to implement an auto-leveling system for 3D printers using a load cell, replacing traditional methods such as the BLTouch.
+This shall ease offset calibrations.
 The system utilizes an Arduino Nano to interpret load cell readings, offering a cost-effective and highly sensitive solution for auto-leveling.
-By detecting minute changes in pressure when the printer's nozzle touches the bed, the system can accurately level the bed in real-time, enhancing print quality and reliability.
+By detecting minute changes in pressure when the printer's nozzle touches the bed, the system can accurately level the bed in real-time, enhancing print quality and reliability for the first layer.

 ## Features